-Malta Airport sees 850 flights cancelled for first quarter of the year
+Malta airport sees 850 flights cancelled for first quarter of the year

+Progress was stalled by the new Omicron variant of COVID-19 in the last two months of last year, MIA said on Tuesday.

-The consequences of Omicron have spilled over to this year, with some 850 flights cancelled for the first quarter of this year.
+The consequences of the new variant have spilled over to this year, with some 850 flights cancelled for the first quarter of this year.

 But MIA said that marked a recovery of just 34.8 per cent of 2019 passenger numbers.